tarakc02/rbst/readme.md

 For the future
 --------------
 This project has a lot of room for improvement.
 For starters, the unit tests do not cover all types of inputs, so bug reports would be appreciated.
 I haven't yet done performance testing.
 I'd also like to write a vignette.
-Also need to add `min` and `max` type functions to return the smallest or largest key.
-Beyond that, the underlying implementation should really be a balanced (red-black) search tree, which might  make it easier to include delete operations.
-If you have any ideas please let me know.
+Added functionality that would be welcome: delete operations, min and max, and bulk insert/retrieve (ie non-scalar arguments for insert/retrieve)